qntm/greenery/README.md

 ### Pattern

+A `Pattern` is represents a regular expression.
 A regular language is a possibly-infinite set of strings.
 With this in mind, `Pattern` implements numerous [methods like those on `frozenset`](https://docs.python.org/3/library/stdtypes.html#frozenset), as well as many regular expression-specific methods. `Pattern`s are immutable.

+It's not intended that you construct new `Pattern` instances directly; use `parse(string)`, above.

 Method | Behaviour
 ---|---